 - 1/2 cup olive oil

-- In a large bowl add tomatoes, pine nuts, Parmesan cheese, basil, garlic, olive oil and splash of vinegar to taste.
+- In a large bowl add tomatoes, pine nuts, Parmesan cheese, basil, garlic, olive oil.
 Season with salt and pepper.

-- Let it sit on the counter until you're ready for it.
+- Let it sit on the counter until the pasta is done.

 - Meanwhile boil pasta in salted water.
 Cook pasta to al dente.
 Drain and cool pasta about 30 minutes.
 Toss gently with sauce and mozzarella balls.

 - Season with salt and pepper to taste.
 Chill until ready to sere.